algorandfoundation/algokit-cli/docs/architecture-decisions/2024-03-06_local_dev_ui_packaging.md

   - I could build Windows binaries from Mac.
   - I can't build Linux binaries from Mac.
   - The document doesn't mention options to build installers.

+## Preferred option

+- **Option2** Tauri is the preferred option because it is well documented and has a big community behind it.
+Tauri supports all of our use cases.
+It is less resource hungry than Electron.